bootdotdev/blog/content/news/bootdev-beat-2025-09.md

 The [Training Grounds](https://www.boot.dev/training) solves the problem of "I need more practice challenges, these courses are moving too fast!"

-You can generate personalized practice challenges (both coding challenges and Boots interview challenges) anytime from the training grounds, and they're automatically tailored to where you're at in your journey.
+You can generate personalized practice challenges (both coding challenges and Boots interview challenges) anytime from the training grounds, and they're automatically tailored to where you are in your journey.
 It looks at things like:

 - What courses you've completed
 - What topics you've learned recently